OpenTechStrategies/torque-sites/README.md

 3. A site (competition)

-Because each adheres to the standards set out in these top level documents, README's aren't necessary in the subdirectories.
-However, some may include one to add information specific to their use.
+Because each adheres to the standards set out in these top level documents, most of the information needed is here.
+However, each competition includes a README that notes information about the competition as well as other installation reqruirements if applicable.

 ### Support Systems